1. The Second World War was the first war won in the air, and the Avro Lancaster was Britain’s premier bomber.

 7. During the war, Lancasters flew over 156,000 raids, dropping around 50 million incendiary bombs and 608,000 tons of explosive devices.
 Bomber Command killed around 500,000 German civilians and 50,000 aircrew were killed.
 That is the cost of war.

-9. One of the more famous payloads carried by the Lancaster was the “Upkeep” bouncing bomb, which was designed by Barnes Wallis, who had also developed the Tallboy and Grand Slam.
-The bomb, which was actually a depth charge, was designed to bounce across the surface of the water to avoid nets and other obstacles.
-The bombs were used heavily in Operation Chastise and became famous as a result of their appearance in The Dam Busters.
+9. The Avro Lancaster delivered the “Upkeep” bouncing bomb, which was designed by Barnes Wallis, who also developed the Tallboy and Grand Slam.
+This bomb, which was actually a depth charge, was designed to bounce across the surface of the water to avoid nets and other obstacles.
+These bouncing bombs became famous as a result of the film The Dam Busters.

-11. Of the 7,377 built, 17 of the Avro Lancasters survive today.
-Many are on display in as varied countries as France, Germany, Sweden, and New Zealand.
-One located in the United Kingdom is still airworthy and flies regularly in air shows as part of the Battle of Britain Memorial Flight.
+11. Of the 7,377 built, 17 of the Avro Lancasters still survive today.
+Many are on display in France, Germany, Sweden, and New Zealand.
+One located in the United Kingdom is still airworthy and flies in air shows as part of the Battle of Britain Memorial Flight.